pieroproietti/penguins-eggs/documents/hens-different-species.md

 In the host system I have virt-viewer installed and on the virtual machine I install always spice-vdagent to can adapt the monitor of the VM to the window, cut and past and so on.

+The entire process of prepare an egg take about 1/2 minutes using --fast option, and the resultig image is about 1.2 GB on Debian with --max compression.

 # Prepare a Debian hen
 We try to install a light version of Debian
-* install [Debian](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.2.0-amd64-netinst.iso) don't install GUI now.
+* install [Debian](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-11.2.0-amd64-netinst.iso), we need just a nel-install, don't install GUI at this point.
 * install light GUI xfce: ```apt install xfce4 xfce4-terminal firefox-esr lightdm```

 ## Adding developing tools